top of page

 10 Paid STEM Internships for High School Students

-If you're a high school student considering a STEM college major, an internship in the field can help you jumpstart your professional journey!
-Participating in a STEM internship will allow you to observe and participate in recent research, work with professionals, and help you explore potential career paths, enabling you to make informed decisions about college majors and professional endeavors.
+If you're a high school student considering a STEM college major, an internship in the field can help you begin your career!
+A STEM internship will allow you to contribute to research, work with professionals, and explore potential career paths.
+These experiences can enable you to make informed decisions about college majors and professional endeavors.

-The insights and connections you gain during your internship can be highlighted in your college essays, and you can also benefit from valuable references from professionals in your chosen field.
+The insights and connections you gain during your internship can be highlighted in your college essays, and you can benefit from references from professionals in your chosen field.
+Most of these internships provide stipends that you can save, invest, or add to your college fund to be used later on.
+Internships that offer students stipend tend to be more selective, making them a good achievement to showcase on your college applications.

-In this blog, we will explore some of the best paid STEM internships available for high school students across various fields, including biomedical research, AI, engineering, computer science, environmental science, technology, and science communication.
+In this blog, we will explore 10 of the best paid STEM internships for high school students across various fields, including biomedical research, AI, engineering, computer science, environmental science, technology, and science communication.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Location: Fermi National Accelerator Laboratory (Fermilab), Batavia, IL